There is nothing as fine as a piece of roast pork belly with crispy crackling paired with a roasting pan gravy it is comfort food heaven!

-The French have been known to refer to the British as “Les Rosbifs” after our love of roast beef.
+The French have been known to refer to us as “Les Rosbifs” after our love of roast beef and whilst it is true, we are not all raised on roast beef, it was far too expensive for us!

 The secret to a perfect roasting pan gravy is patience, nothing more nothing less!